gkazma/movies_overview/README.md

     echo 'export PYENV_ROOT="$HOME/.pyenv"' >> ~/.bashrc
     echo 'command -v pyenv >/dev/null || export PATH="$PYENV_ROOT/bin:$PATH"' >> ~/.bashrc
     echo 'eval "$(pyenv init -)"' >> ~/.bashrc
+    ```
     Then, if you have ~/.profile, ~/.bash_profile or ~/.bash_login, add the commands there as well.
 If you have none of these, add them to ~/.profile.
-    ```

-    to add to ~/.profile:
+    To add to ~/.profile:

     ```bash
     echo 'export PYENV_ROOT="$HOME/.pyenv"' >> ~/.profile